gmc314/chess/README.md

 # Full Stack Chess

-# Summary
+## Summary
 Local 2-player chess featuring back and front ends

-# Plan:
 ## Back-end:
 ### Pieces and Board
-The board is an 8x8 list of lists.
+The board is an 8x8 matrix.

 #### Pieces Overview
 King